A sister trope to the Deconstruction Crossover

 May be an example of The Man Is Sticking It to the Man

 open/close all folders

 - Marvel Comics parodied their own characters in several series, Brand Ecch, Not Brand Ecch, and What The—?! among them.

 - Sergio AragonÚs Destroys DC, a one-shot, followed by another one-shot from Marvel.

 Films — Live-Action

-- The Casino Royale film of the 1960s as well as Never Say Never Again, although neither are canon in the sense that they were not made by Eon Films.
+- The Casino Royale film of the 1960s, although it isn't canon in the sense that it was not made by Eon Films.